hamidpashayev/C2/README.md

 - `f <path>`: Get a file from a client.
 - `ss`: Get a screenshot from a client.

+Note: Active clients list are redirected to `clients.json` file when `exit` command entered on server side.

 For more information and help, use the `help` command.

 ## Getting Help